CuprumBuddy/cuprum-garden/content/posts/Quiver.md

 ---
 <embed src="https://q.uiver.app/" style="width:100%; height: 50vw;">

+**Note:** this embed acts a bit weird.
+Please proceed to https://q.uiver.app/ to see what it's actually capable of.

 > **quiver** is a modern, graphical editor for [commutative](https://en.wikipedia.org/wiki/Commutative_diagram) and [pasting diagrams](https://ncatlab.org/nlab/show/pasting+diagram), capable of rendering high-quality diagrams for screen viewing, and exporting to LaTeX via [tikz-cd](https://github.com/astoff/tikz-cd).
 >
 > Creating and modifying diagrams with **quiver** is orders of magnitude faster than writing the equivalent LaTeX by hand and, with a little experience, competes with pen-and-paper.